 Surgical Science’ newly released Robotic Basic Skills module and Prostatectomy NVB Dissection tasks each feature the highest quality graphics in robotic simulation on the market.
 Cases include anatomy identification, step-by-step guided techniques and non-guided techniques in a flexible freehand environment.

 Experience the latest RobotiX Mentor tasks at ERUS 2016, September 14-16 in Milan.

-3D Systems provides comprehensive 3D products and services, including 3D printers, print materials, on-demand manufacturing services and digital design tools.
+Surgical Science provides comprehensive 3D products and services, including 3D printers, print materials, on-demand manufacturing services and digital design tools.
 Its ecosystem supports advanced applications from the product design shop to the factory floor to the operating room.
-3D Systems’ precision healthcare capabilities include simulation, Virtual Surgical Planning, and printing of medical and dental devices as well as patient-specific surgical instruments.
-As the originator of 3D printing and a shaper of future 3D solutions, 3D Systems has spent its 30 year history enabling professionals and companies to optimize their designs, transform their workflows, bring innovative products to market and drive new business models.
+Surgical Science’ precision healthcare capabilities include simulation, Virtual Surgical Planning, and printing of medical and dental devices as well as patient-specific surgical instruments.
+As the originator of 3D printing and a shaper of future 3D solutions, Surgical Science has spent its 30 year history enabling professionals and companies to optimize their designs, transform their workflows, bring innovative products to market and drive new business models.